 Who’s behind this?

-Julia Gitis (“Julia Goolia”) is the founder of San Francisco Good Neighbor Week.
-Julia joined an organizing call for National Good Neighbor Day in May 2025, where she was surprised to be the only person on the call from California and she learned that this awesome holiday has never been officially celebrated in San Francisco.
+SF Good Neighbor Week is run by Good Neighbor Lab, a nonprofit dedicated to strengthening San Francisco neighborhoods.
+Founder Julia Gitis joined an organizing call for National Good Neighbor Day in May 2025, where she was surprised to be the only person on the call from California and learned that this awesome holiday has never been officially celebrated in San Francisco.
 Julia got excited (especially when she learned that it’s celebrated the last week of September every year, which is the most beautiful week of the year in San Francisco) and started reaching out to community partners to help make it happen.

 In her neighborhood, Julia is on the leadership team of Resilient West Portal, serves as the school liaison on the Greater West Portal Neighborhood Association (GWPNA), is secretary of the School Site Council at West Portal Elementary School (SFUSD), and champions the wonderful West Portal Library Branch on SFPL’s Council of Neighborhood Libraries.
 In 2025 Julia participated in two national accelerators for neighborhood leaders: the Neighborhood Village Project and Village Builders.
-She enjoys making baked goods for her neighbors, which is maybe how this whole thing started (Julia’s mom says it’s because Julia watched a lot of Mister Rogers when she was little).

 Julia is a current Board Member of SF Civic Tech, the city’s longest-running weekly tech-for-good hack night, where she has volunteered for over a decade.
 She was previously the outreach chair on the board of the San Francisco Press Club.